coderbyheart/blog/_posts/2016-10-03-agilecologne.md

 1. increase the output of IT projects,
 2. make more profit.

-Oftentimes it seems to be a decision based on heresay (["We've heard about this new thing, that everyone else does, so lets do it, too!"][gap]).
+Oftentimes it seems to be a decision based on hearsay (["We've heard about this new thing, that everyone else does, so lets do it, too!"][gap]).
 Improving product quality and customer satisfactions rarely are the driving factors nor is improving the working conditions